Chemical structure of Mead acid

 Its elevated presence in the blood is an indication of essential fatty acid (EFA) deficiency.

 It has been speculated that in essential fatty acid deficiency the desaturation of oleic acid is a cell attempt to replace arachidonic acid in membrane with similarly unsaturated species.
-Although Mead acid would be incorporated into the same tissues and complex lipids as arachidonic acid, it cannot replace it or alleviate the symptoms of essential fatty acid deficiency.
+Although it would be incorporated into the same tissues and complex lipids as arachidonic acid, it cannot replace it or alleviate the symptoms of essential fatty acid deficiency.
 Moreover, it is not a substrate for the CycloOXygenase (COX) reaction, and no eicosanoids are produced from it.

 Akoh C.C. and Min D.B.
 “Food lipids: chemistry, nutrition, and biotechnology” 3th ed.
 2008